Golden State Warriors: 1959–1965: The Wilt Chamberlain era

-1965–1978: Thurmond and Barry
+1965–1978: The Thurmond and Barry era

-In 1965, they drafted Rick Barry in the first round who went on to become NBA Rookie of the Year that season and then led the Warriors to the NBA Finals in the 1966–67 season, losing (four games to two) to Chamberlain's new team that had replaced the Warriors in Philadelphia, the 76ers.
+In 1965, the team used their first-round draft pick on Rick Barry, who became NBA Rookie of the Year before leading the Warriors to the NBA Finals in the 1966–67 season.
+The Warriors lost the Finals, four games to two, to the 76ers: Chamberlain's new team that had replaced the Warriors in Philadelphia.

 Angered by management's failure to pay him certain incentive bonuses he felt were due him, Barry sat out the 1967–68 season and signed with the Oakland Oaks of the rival American Basketball Association for the following year, but after four seasons in the ABA rejoined the Warriors in 1972.
 During Barry's absence, the Warriors were no longer title contenders, and the mantle of leadership fell to Thurmond, Jeff Mullins and Rudy LaRusso.
 They began scheduling more home games in Oakland with the opening of the Oakland Coliseum Arena in 1966 and the 1970–71 season was the team's last as the San Francisco Warriors.

-The franchise adopted its brand name Golden State Warriors prior to the 1971–72 season, to suggest that the team represented the entire state of California.
+The franchise adopted the name Golden State Warriors before the 1971–72 season, to suggest that the team represented the entire state of California.
 Almost all home games were played in Oakland that season; six were played in San Diego, but none in San Francisco or Daly City.
 Oakland Arena became the team's exclusive home court in 1971.

 The Warriors made the playoffs from 1971 to 1977 except in 1974, and won their first NBA championship on the West Coast in 1974–75.
 In what many consider the biggest upset in NBA history, Golden State not only defeated the heavily favored Washington Bullets but humiliated them in a four-game sweep.
 That team was coached by former Warrior Al Attles, and led on the court by Rick Barry and Jamaal Wilkes.
 Barry was named Finals MVP.

 At 59–23, the Warriors had the league's best record during the 1975–76 season.
 They were upset, however, by the 42–40 Phoenix Suns in seven games in the Western Conference Finals.